joseramonc/rails-snippets/README.md

 ## Snippets list

-A complete list of snippets can be seen in Settings > Packages > railsteroids
+A complete list of snippets can be seen in Settings > Packages > rails-snippets